There are so many project management methodologies that it can be difficult to choose the right one.

 If you run a marketing/design agency, all you need is Kanban and a few techniques from traditional project management.
-Scrum can also work (like when you’re working on a long-term project) but that’s very rare because most agency contracts are finished after 3 iterations, and the client won’t like the idea of getting half-finished work and wait while you iterate.
+Scrum can also work (like when you're working on a long-term project), but that's very rare because most agency contracts are finished after three iterations, and the client won't like the idea of getting half-finished work and having to wait while you iterate.

 If you run a development agency or a consultancy